CLOSE

 Monday Tuesday Wednesday Thursday

-BS/BL611 Introduction to Hebrew I (Maillet)
+BS/BL611 Introduction to Hebrew I (Maillet, online only)

 7 – 8:30 p.m.